jg-rp/python-jsonpath/README.md

 For our purposes, a JSON "document" could be a file containing valid JSON data, a Python string containing valid JSON data, or a Python `Object` made up of dictionaries (or any [Mapping](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes)), lists (or any [Sequence](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes)), strings, etc.

-We chain _selectors_ together to retrieve `Object`s from the target document.
-Each selector operates on the `Object`s matched by preceding selectors.
+We chain _selectors_ together to retrieve nodes from the target document.
+Each selector operates on the nodes matched by preceding selectors.

 ### Root (`$`)